Privacy of Records

 Code of Conduct Proceedings

 The following sanctions may be imposed upon any student found to have violated the Code of Conduct.
-The Dean of Student Affairs is responsible for handling all matters related to the Code of Conduct.
-At any time, the recommended consequence for an infraction may be increased or decreased due to existence of aggravating or mitigating circumstances of the infraction, solely at the discretion of the Dean of Student Affairs.
+The Dean of Academic and Student Affairs is responsible for handling all matters related to the Code of Conduct.
+At any time, the recommended consequence for an infraction may be increased or decreased due to existence of aggravating or mitigating circumstances of the infraction, solely at the discretion of the Dean of Academic and Student Affairs.

 - Warning: Notice that the student violated the Code and that any repetition may result in more severe sanctions.